doublec/aliceml-abandoned/README.md

     $ PATH=/path/to/aliceml/distro/bin:$PATH make -C ../alice/lib/gtk/seam/
     $ make all

 The final system will be in the `distro` subdirectory and instructions are printed at the end of `make all` on how to add to the `PATH` and run.
-Unfortunately the GUI tools won't work so `inspect` and other commands fail with:

-    NativeCore.cc:744 error 'dlopen(libgtk-x11-2.0.so, 9): image not found'

-This is due to Alice ML not using 'dylib' instead of 'so' for shared libraries from the looks of it.
-This should be relatively simple to fix but I haven't yet got to it.

 Original Source
 ===============